Early Japan reactor restarts unlikely despite LDP win

 The Fukushima disaster, the worst nuclear accident in the world in a quarter century, prompted the gradual shutdown of all Japan’s nuclear reactors until there were none left operating in May 2011.

-The DPJ government’s decision to restart two reactors last July to prevent possible summer power shortages galvanized the country’s previously dormant anti-nuclear movement and sparked the biggest demonstrations in decades.
+The DPJ government’s decision to restart two reactors last July to prevent possible summer power shortages galvanised the country’s previously dormant anti-nuclear movement and sparked the biggest demonstrations in decades.

 With no evidence subsequently that the two reactors were vital to meet demand, protesters still gather en masse every week outside the prime minister’s office and parliament.

-“Any restarts might inflame public opinion, particularly in the large urban centers and those prefectures that do not host nuclear power facilities,” O‘Sullivan said.
+“Any restarts might inflame public opinion, particularly in the large urban centres and those prefectures that do not host nuclear power facilities,” O‘Sullivan said.

 Both political considerations and safety issues will probably mean no early decision on restarting reactors even if the NRA declares them safe, J.P.
 Morgan analysts said this week.